 Ehud Netzer died tragically in Oct 2010 on the site of the excavation, while preparing an exhibition of the findings.
 The exhibition finally opened in 2013, displaying the reconstructed burial chamber, palace halls, as well as portraying the history of the great builder king.

 Herodion is a national park, and is a recommended site to visit.
-Due to security reasons, it is advised to join an organized tour.

 The plan of the fortress is seen in the illustration below.
 It is built entirely with hewn (smoothed) stones, and has a unique design: the structure is circular, with four round towers on each direction.
 Three of the towers stick out of the external wall, and are divided into rooms and levels.
 The double wall is 63 M in diameter, 35M deep, and looks like a crater inside a volcano since the external walls are hidden behind earth fill.